lifeoffelixt/2023-amse-he46pusa/project/project-plan.md

 ## Summary

 <!-- Describe your data science project in max.
 5 sentences. -->
 Analysis of weather events on German highways and accidents in 2018-19.
-Done via a streamlit app You can run it via the command `streamlit run app.py` in the terminal.
-The file `app.py` can be found in the folder `project/streamlit`

 ## Rationale